isabella232/sign-integrations.en/help/workday/quick-start.md

 * Every Business Process must have a completion step, which is ideally at the end of the business process.

-* A completion step is set off of the related actions menu of the search icon.
+* A completion step is set off the related actions menu of the search icon.
 This is possible only while “viewing” the BP and not while “editing” it.

 * Every step of the business process is executed sequentially.